others

 If a nuclear reation adds an extra neutron to the nucleus of 57Fe (a stable isotope of iron), it produces 58Fe (another stable isotope of iron).
 Will this change in the nucleus affect the number and arrangement of the electrons in the atom that's built around this nucleus?
 Why or why not? -No, the number of electrons is set by the number of neutrons. -Yes, one electron will leave because of the extra neutron and the arrangement will change. -No, the number of electrons is set by the number of protons. -Yes, one electron will leave because of the extra neutron but the arrangement will not change.

 • 3.
-Open-ended
+Open Ended

 30 seconds